 Steel rims are chrome plated and also are particularly risky when they get wet.
-Steel rims have a low co-effective of friction, and that’s why it takes longer for stopping the bicycle—which may be dangerous!
-If the bicycle’s brakes use brake pads, then ensure the pads are adjusted over the rim, and the nuts are tight enough.
+Steel rims have a low co-effective of friction, and that’s why it takes longer to stop the bicycle—which may be dangerous!
+If the bicycle’s brakes use brake pads, then ensure the pads are adjusted over the rim and the nuts are tight enough.

 If appropriately adjusted, the drag-end of the bicycle’s brake pad must touch slightly before the lead end.
 We call it “toe-in.”
-If the brakes squeak while braking, then they aren’t toed inappropriately.
-On the low-costor kids’ bicycles, basically, it may be agonizing trying to get this adjustment perfectly, without holding pliers and twisting the brake caliper a bit.
+Suppose the brakes squeak while braking, then they aren’t toed inappropriately.
+On the low-costor kids’ bicycles, basically, it may be agonizing trying to get this adjustment perfectly without holding pliers and twisting the brake caliper a bit.

-The CPSC needs the front wheel for having a safety mechanism so that regardless of whether the nuts on the axle are a bit loose, the front bicycle’s wheel won’t fall off.
+The CPSC needs the front wheel to have a safety mechanism so that regardless of whether the nuts on the axle are a bit loose, the front bicycle’s wheel won’t fall off.
 In a perfect bicycle, the hub, spokes, and rim must be of metal.
-If you’re holding the tyre and trying to wiggle the bicycle’s wheel from side-to-side, you shouldn’t detect any play, and also, the wheel must spin freely.
+If you’re holding the tyre and trying to wiggle the bicycle’s wheel from side to side, you shouldn’t detect any play, and also, the wheel must spin freely.

 Basically, the frames are sturdy enough for handling moderate abuse.
 A strong enough adult must not be able to twist it by hand.
 The frame must be in alignment.
 You can easily check the frame alignment by standing two or three meters in front\behind your bicycle and verifying whether both wheels are on a similar plane.

 Check to ensure that the posts (seat post as well as handlebar stem) leaving the cycle’s frame are all tightly bolted and can’t be twisted.
-The seat post & handlebar stem are what you need to grease before assembling for avoiding them from freezing up after a few rains.
+The seat post & handlebar stem are what you need to grease before assembling to avoid them from freezing up after a few drops of rain.

 You can’t basically check this until you get your bicycle home.
 After you take the seat post & handlebar out, oil them properly and then reassemble them but ensure that the bolts are tight.

-Despite what might be expected, handlebars, which are too low spot starting riders in an extremely forceful position, which may make the riders to tire out more simply as well as putting a strain on their neck.
+Despite what might be expected, handlebars, which are too low, spot starting riders in an extremely forceful position, which may make the riders tire out more simply as well as putting a strain on their neck.

-The better crank arm or bottom section sets are three pieces, in which the crank arms jolt on.
+The better crank arm or bottom section sets are three pieces in which the crank arms jolt.
 Second-best is 3 piece sets, in which the crank arm is held in place with cotter pins.
-The third spot goes to one piece wrench or bottom bracket sets.
+The third spot goes to one-piece wrench or bottom bracket sets.